paper-trail-gem/paper_trail/README.md

 ## Features

 * Stores every create, update and destroy.
-* Does not store updates which don't change anything (or which only change attributes you are ignoring).
+* Does not store updates which don't change anything.
+* Does not store updates which only change attributes you are ignoring.
 * Allows you to get at every version, including the original, even once destroyed.
 * Allows you to get at every version even if the schema has since changed.
 * Automatically records who was responsible if your controller has a `current_user` method.
 * Allows you to set who is responsible at model-level (useful for migrations).
+* Allows you to store arbitrary metadata with each version (useful for filtering versions).
 * Can be turned off/on (useful for migrations).
 * No configuration necessary.
 * Stores everything in a single database table (generates migration for you).